Apply by February 1 to begin in the fall semester.

 GRE – Graduate Record Examinations

-You must register to take the GRE and have the results forwarded to Nebraska (use institution code 6877).
-You must also submit your scores through the online graduate application.
+You must register to take the GRE and have the results forwarded to the University of Nebraska (use institution code 6877) prior to admissions.
+At the time of application, you must submit a copy of your GRE scores through the online graduate application.
+Should you be accepted into the program, the official copy must be received prior to admission.

 TOEFL - Test of Spoken English